ochi84/OchiLinux84/README.md

 -  Prompt for your username to set the HOME directory.
 -  Clone the OchiLinux84 repository if it doesn't exist.
 -  Load the "sc.conf" file for additional settings.
--  Install selected packages based on the chosen installation type (see below).
+-  Install selected packages based on the chosen installation type.
 -  Install the "dispatch" script and run it to apply configurations.
--  Further install some required nerdfonts and a lot of tilix schemes from https://github.com/storm119/Tilix-Themes.git *(I like the "Pnevma" scheme it can be seen in the last picture above)*
+-  Further install some required nerdfonts and a lot of tilix schemes from https://github.com/storm119/Tilix-Themes.git

 ### Installation Options
 The script offers different levels of installation: